xen-project/xen/docs/misc/livepatch.markdown

 Please note there is a small limitation for trampolines in function entries: The target function (+ trailing padding) must be able to accomodate the trampoline.
-On x86 with +-2 GB relative jumps, this means 5 bytes are required.
+On x86 with +-2 GB relative jumps, this means 5 bytes are required which means that `old_size` **MUST** be at least five bytes if patching in trampoline.

 Depending on compiler settings, there are several functions in Xen that are smaller (without inter-function padding).